 - Electrocution / electrical shock

 - Spinal Cord Injury and Nerve Damage from lathe machines

 - Struck by flying objects from lathe machines

 - Traumatic Brain Injury (TBI)

 - Traumatic eye injury – resulting in partial or complete blindness

-Injuries can be catastrophic and victims may be unable to work due to permanent disability and intense pain.
-Additionally, emotional injuries from a lathe injury may include anxiety, stress, depression, sadness, sleep challenges.
+Injuries can be catastrophic, and victims may be unable to work due to permanent disability and intense pain.
+Additionally, emotional injuries from a lathe injury may include anxiety, stress, depression, sadness, and sleep challenges.
 Physical and emotional injuries can be combined with debilitating financial hardship.